Patient Information

 Forms and Instructions

 The providers of Creekside Medical understand the patient’s need to have various types of forms completed.
 We try to be as helpful and sensitive as we can in understanding the urgency of having your forms filled out and signed by the doctor.
 Because most forms are completed by the provider outside of regular business hours, we require up to 2 weeks to complete each form.
 Most forms that need to be completed will be provided to you at no additional cost.
-However certain forms, (i.e. FMLA, disability or those forms that need to be expedited) will be charged a fee.
 Please note, at times you will need to be seen by your provider in order for the form to be completed.
 If you already have an appointment and want your form completed then, please let the scheduler know that you have a form to be completed.
 This way, we may allot the appropriate time for your office visit.
 Forms that are filled out during an office visit will be provided at no additional cost.

 From the date the forms are received in our office we will require up to 2 weeks in order to have the forms completed and ready to be picked up by the patient or faxed to the insurance/work facility.
 We will notify you as soon as they are completed.